Team-Full-Stack/teamfullstack/_posts/2024-04-30-aspnet-efcore.md

 ---

-ASP.net 8.0 and Entity Core Framework with postgres sql and docker compose
+# ASP.net 8.0 and Entity Core Framework with Postgres SQL and docker-compose

-Create Web Api Project
+Create Web API Project

-Here is the reference of project public repo in GitHub [Source Code](https://github.com/usman-jamil/EFCore) of given example project asp-next-nginx-compose.
+Here is the reference of the project public repo in GitHub [Source Code](https://github.com/usman-jamil/EFCore) of the given example project asp-next-nginx-compose.

 This will generate a `Dockerfile` in your project directory, which might look something like this: